 - Contact your family doctor and request it.
 This is the best option if you have chronic health conditions or are at high risk.
 Your family doctor has the power to adjust your priority on the list.

 - Contact HZJZ (County Institute for Public Health) closest to your residence.
-This option is best for those without HZZO insurance or an OIB.
+This option is best for those without HZZO insurance, Croatian OIB, or tourists/foreigners.

-You will then be notified via email, phone or SMS when it is your turn.
-At this time, there is no vaccination program for tourists.
+If you get on the vaccination list, you will then be notified via email, phone or SMS when it is your turn.

-You can learn more about getting the COVID-19 vaccine in Croatia here.
+You can learn everything about getting the COVID-19 vaccine in Croatia here.

 For more coronavirus resources, please check out our dedicated section here.